NLP2CT/PsychoAttackLLM/README.md

 ## Main Results
 Furthermore, we conducted benchmark tests on the latest large language models (LLMs) as of October 2024 using the **AdvBench** dataset, employing both closed-source and open-source models with the proposed strategy.
 As shown in the table below, the results demonstrate that the **Priming Attack** method achieved a 100% attack success rate (ASR) on open-source models and nearly 100% on closed-source models.
 This indicates that current LLMs remain highly susceptible to such attacks.

-## Comparison of Close-Source and Open-Source Target Models
+## Comparison of Closed-Source and Open-Source Target Models

 The table below presents the Attack Success Rate (ASR) for models when attacked once (1 tried) and multiple times.